Fudge Brownie Peanut Butter Cup Cookie Bars.

 You have a soft-baked chocolate chip cookie layer on the bottom.
 But not just any cookie recipe – you have to make sure that the cookie dough you use on the bottom produces an extra thick and extra soft cookie bar or else you’ll end up with crunchy, crispy, and thin layer on the bottom since the bars are baked for a long period of time in the oven.
 Once you make the chocolate chip cookie dough, spread it across your 9×13 inch baking pan.
 I used a rubber spatula sprayed with non-stick spray to make this step easier.
 The cookie dough is extra sticky, so I recommend you do the same.

 What’s next?
-Ahh yes.
 The peanut butter cups.
 I used a combination of Reese’s unwrapped mini peanut butter cups and Trader Joe’s mini peanut butter cups.
 They are two different sizes, but both mini versions.
 You may use regular size peanut butter cups in this layer and even chop them if you’d like.
 Go for about 2 heaping cups of mini peanut butter cups.

 And finally, the motherload of all layers: rich, fudgy brownies with dark chocolate chips inside the batter.
 I’m obsessed with dark chocolate morsels these days!
 I use dark chocolate morsels more often than semi-sweet or milk chocolate (both of which could substitute by the way).

 I used a homemade brownie recipe for the top layer.
 If you’re feeling lazy and short on time, use a box mix – but only in an emergency!
 My favorite boxed brownie mix is Ghirardelli Dark Chocolate boxed brownie mix.
 The chocolate flavor doesn’t necessary taste like “dark chocolate,” it is just very rich and fudgy.
 However, nothing compares to a homemade brownie, especially if the homemade brownie layer is as easy as mine.

 The homemade fudge chocolate brownie layer is insane.
 It is so dense that it tastes like pure fudge.
 Sprinkled with dark chocolate chips on top, and mixed with melty peanut butter cups and a soft chocolate chip cookie layer on the bottom – you have pure monstrosity here people!